01 of 11

 - Repeat these two rows 4 more times, until you've worked 10 rows total, ending on the knit side.

 06 of 11

-Turning the Heel
+Turn the Heel

-In the case of this sock, the turning happens with only one stitch unworked, so there's no time to feel intimidated!
 As before, slip the stitches purlwise with the yarn in front.

-Continue to 7 of 10 below.
+Continue to 7 of 11 below.

 - Row 1: Slip 1, purl 5, purl 2 together, purl one.
 Turn the work, leaving one stitch unworked.

-- Row 2: Slip 1, knit 3, slip, slip, knit, knit 1.
+- Row 2: Slip 1, knit 3, slip, slip, knit (SSK), knit 1.
 Turn the work, leaving one stitch unworked.

 - Row 3: Slip 1, purl 4, purl 2 together.
 Turn the work.
 There are no unworked stitches.

 07 of 11

-Continue to 8 of 10 below.
+Continue to 9 of 11 below.

-- Row 2: Knit straight around with no decreasing.
+- Row 2: Knit every stitch.

 - Repeat these two rows until you have five stitches on each of the second and third needles; 20 stitches total.

-Knitting the Foot
+Knit the Foot

-Knitting the Sock Toe
+Knit the Sock Toe

-Continue to 10 of 10 below.
+Continue to 11 of 11 below.

-- Row 2: Knit straight with no decreasing.
+- Row 2: Knit every stitch.

 - Row 3: Repeat row 1.
 You will have 12 stitches remaining.

-Finishing the Sock
+Finish the Sock